 Dining is one of the most common and competitive bonus categories among points and miles cards.
-This is because so many people in the United States frequently go out to eat.
+This is because so many people in the United States frequently go out to eat, order takeout, or get food delivered to their houses.
 From simple convenience to special occasions, there are great opportunities to earn rewards for dining.
-This post presents some of the best credit cards for dining and restaurant rewards.
+This post presents some of the best credit cards for dining, restaurants, and takeout.

 But the question here is what kind of rewards do you want to earn?
-All three of the major transferrable points currencies and cash back can be earned by eating out.
+All three of the major transferrable points currencies and cash back can be earned by eating out and ordering in.

 Transferrable Points Cards